Francesco-Calabrese/COVID-Data-Python/README.md

 Summary
 ---------
-This program is written in Python and is a stand-alone executable file.
+This program is written in Python and is a stand-alone executable file (too large for GitHub to upload).
 The user selects a country and a date range to pull the COVID deaths and cases.
 That data will be displayed on a line graph for the user to view.
 The user can select an additional country to compare as well as select the daily change instead of the total count of cases/deaths.

 Data is retrieved from CSSEGISandData's GitHub (JHU CSSE COVID-19 Data, and the url: https://github.com/CSSEGISandData/COVID-19).